-A number of key risks have been identified which may occur as result of implementing this scheme.
+Several key risks have been identified which may occur as result of implementing this scheme.
 Risks include strategic, environmental, infrastructure and financial risks.
-Full details of all identified risks can be found in the Quantified Risk Assessment report attached as Appendix K. An overview of the key risks and how they will be managed within the delivery of this scheme are outlined in the table below.
+Full details of all identified risks can be found in the full risk register attached as Appendix K. The risk register has been prepared by Balfour Beatty and takes account of all potential risks both preconstruction and during the construction period.
+Balfour Beatty will remain the owners of the risk register and will be responsible for updating the risks and impacts on a regular basis throughout scheme delivery.
+An overview of the key risks and how they will be managed within the delivery of this scheme are outlined in the table below.